Moduli of flat connections in positive characteristic: Introduction

 \section{Introduction}

-Let $X$ be a smooth proper curve defined over an algebraically closed field $k$, and $n$ a positive integer.
+Let $X$ be a smooth proper curve (which we allow to have orbifold points, in the sense of DM-stacks) defined over an algebraically closed field $k$, and $n$ a positive integer.
 We will be concerned with the study of various moduli stacks or spaces and their relation with each other.
 We use the notation $\Higgs$ for the moduli stack of rank $n$ Higgs bundles.
-Recall that a Higgs bundle is a pair $(E,\theta)$ consisting of a vector bundle $E$ on $X$ and a \emph{Higgs field} The moduli stack $\Higgs$ is equipped with a morphism $\chi_{\Dol}: \Higgs \to \A$, where $\A$ denotes the Hitchin base

-and $\chi_{\Dol}$ sends the Higgs pair $(E,\theta)$ to the coefficients of the characteristic polynomial of $\theta$.
-The induced morphism for the moduli space of semistable Higgs bundles $\ssHiggs$ is proper and its generic fibre is an abelian variety.
+Recall that a Higgs bundle is a pair $(E,\theta)$ consisting of a vector bundle $E$ on $X$ and a \emph{Higgs field} $\theta: E \to E \otimes \OmegaX.$ The moduli stack $\Higgs$ is equipped with a morphism $\chi_{\Dol}\colon \Higgs \to \A$, where $\A$ denotes the Hitchin base $ \A = \bigoplus_{i=1}^n H^0(X,\Omega^{\otimes i}_X), $ and $\chi_{\Dol}$ sends the Higgs pair $(E,\theta)$ to the coefficients of the characteristic polynomial of $\theta$.
+The induced morphism for the moduli space of semistable Higgs bundles is proper and its generic fibre is an abelian variety.

-We denote by $\Loc$ the moduli stack of pairs $(E,\nabla)$, where $E$ is a rank $n$ vector bundle on $X$ and is an algebraic flat connection.\footnote{We also use the term \emph{local system} for a pair $(E,\nabla)$.}
+We denote by $\Loc$ the moduli stack of pairs $(E,\nabla)$, where $E$ is a rank $n$ vector bundle on $X$ and $\nabla\colon E \to E \otimes \OmegaX$ is an algebraic flat connection.\footnote{We also use the term \emph{local system} for a pair $(E,\nabla)$.}

 The aim of this paper is to study the moduli stack $\Loc$ for curves defined over an algebraically closed field $k$ of positive characteristic $p > 0$, which we fix once and for all.
 We will demonstrate that in this set-up the geometry of $\Loc$ is very similar to the geometry of $\Higgs$.